LSU-UE5/UE5-Materials/animation/README.md

 ##### `Step 3.`\|`UE5MAT`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now to animate the Lerp we need the passage of time.
 Add the **Time** node to have a number that advances.
-Add a **Sign** node so this will give us a sine wave based on the speed of the time.
+Add a **Sine** node so this will give us a sine wave based on the speed of the time.
 So it will return a value of -1 to 1.
 Now for the Lerp we want a value of 0 to 1.

 ![add material ball to room](images/addTime.png)